tjnaylor/project_template/README.md

 * These runs were done with 15 trucks and 3 helicopters.
 Indiantown’s run is displayed on the left while Okeechobee’s run is displayed on the right.
 The delivery rate for trucks was once a day per site.
 The delivery rate for helicopters was twice a day for the power station.
 For both distribution sites, all the helicopters have under an 80% usage percentage and there was only a small amount of time the trucks’ usage rate was at 100%.
 A majority of truck usage was 80% for both towns.
 For the helicopters the powerplant received all required 14 deliveries at both locations.
 For Indiantown as the distribution location, half the sites received the required 7 deliveries.
 The lowest delivery was 3 at Sebastian.
 For Okeechobee as the distribution location, half of the sites received the required 7 deliveries, the lowest was 3 also at Sebastian.
 ![**Indiantown and Okeechobee, Runs 3 and 6 **](images/run36_delivery.png)

+* Based on the results, the ideal number of helicopters needed to make deliveries is between 1 and 2.
+Also based on the results, the ideal number of trucks needed to make deliveries is somewhere between 7 and 15.

 ## Discussion
 (final only - remove whole section for proposal Readme) (What would you have done differently) (What are the contributions summerize)(what is the big take away)(what did you learn)